danieleteti/delphimvcframework/README.md

   }
   ```

 - Removed `statuscode`, `reasonstring` and all the field with a default value from exception's JSON rendering.
+All the high-level rendering methods will emit standard `ReasonString`.

   Before